Sirius1402/weather-application/README.md

 ---

 ## Local Weather
-On this page I have used the custom hook `usePosition` to get the client's  latitude and longitute.
-Once this data was available I used it as query selector to call Weather API with a GET request.
+To get the local weather, I used the user IP as query selector, to call the API.

 ![Local Weather](https://raw.github.com/Sirius1402/weather-application/main/front-end/printscreens/localWeather.jpg)